FAQ

 As a result of this hygienisation process, bacteria found in faeces that can spread water-borne diseases such as cholera can be rendered inactive in a matter of days, depending on the surrounding environment and temperature.
 If only the risk for epidemics diseases is taken into account, pathogenic bacteria such as salmonella and Vibrio cholera are inactivated in less than a week at 20°C.

-When all pathogens in Peepoo have been inactivated, two to four weeks after use, the treated faeces will mainly be a nitrogen fertiliser due to the added urea for sanitation.
+After the full sanitation process, four weeks after use, the treated faeces will mainly be a nitrogen fertiliser due to the added urea for sanitation.
 The organic matter in the faeces will improve the soil’s structure, buffering capacity, and water holding capacity.
 In the long term, this will improve the potential harvest from gardens and fields where used Peepoos have been buried.

-7. Why is Peepoo not bigger in size?
+8. Why is Peepoo not bigger in size?

 Long answer: The size of Peepoo has been carefully tested, researched and optimised to use minimum material in order to keep the cost down for the beneficiaries.
 For the purpose of maximum hygiene, it is also important Peepoo is only used once.
 Larger sizes could encourage users to use the Peepoo twice or more, which would then risk contamination.

-8. Is Peepoo suitable for both
+9. Is Peepoo suitable for both

 “washers” and “wipers”?